garyesmith/wp7-php-block-registration-demo/README.md

 - Extensive user interaction with a lot of JavaScript that must execute in the WordPress admin area.

-Even with these limitatations, this new functionality should open up new customization possibilities for more WordPress developers.
+Even with these limitatations, this change should open up new customization possibilities for more WordPress developers.